apache/james-project/upgrade-instructions.md

 blob.export.linshare.technical.account.password
 ```

--The legacy property `blob.export.linshare.token` will not use anymore, you can remove it.
+-The legacy property `blob.export.linshare.token` will not be used anymore, so you can remove it.
 ### Hybrid blobStore replaces Union blobStore

 Date 6/01/2020